Tie Xi Qu: West of the Tracks

-Tie Xi Qu was filmed over the course of two years between 1999 and 2001 and details the slow decline of Shenyang's industrial Tiexi district.
+Tie Xi Qu was filmed over the course of two years between 1999 and 2001 and details the slow decline of Shenyang's industrial Tiexi district in the midst of unemployment crisis known as "Xiagang" (meaning to step down from the post).
 This area was once a vibrant example of China's socialist economy.
 With the rise of the free market and the move towards other industries, however, the factories of Tiexi have all begun to be closed down, with them much of the district's worker-based infrastructure and social constructs.

 Although Tie Xi Qu: West of the Tracks is rarely screened due to its length, many critics have named it one of the best and most important films of the 2000s.

 Synopsis

 "Rust"

-The first portion, "Rust," follows a group of factory workers in three state-run factories: a smelting plant, an electric cable factory and a sheet metal factory.
+The first portion, "Rust", follows a group of factory workers in three state-run factories: a smelting plant, an electric cable factory and a sheet metal factory.
 Workers of all three are hindered by sub-standard equipment, hazardous waste, and a lack of safety precautions.
 Perhaps even worse, the declining need for heavy industry results in a constant shortage of raw materials, leaving the workers idle and concerned for their future.
 In Chinese, this section is called 工廠 (gōngchǎng), meaning "factory".

 "Remnants"

-The second part, "Remnants" follows the families of many of the workers in an old state-run housing block, "Rainbow Row."
+The second part, "Remnants", follows the families of many of the workers in an old state-run housing block, "Rainbow Row."
 In particular, Wang focuses on the teenage children who concern themselves with their own lives but must also cope with their inevitable displacement as Tie Xi's factories continue to close down.
-In Chinese, this section is called 艳粉街 (Yànfěn Jiē), meaning "Yanfen Street."
+In Chinese, this section is called 艳粉街 (Yànfěn Jiē), meaning "Yanfen Street", the name of a street in Tiexi.

 "Rails"

-The third part, "Rails" narrows its focus to a single father and son who scavenge the rail yards in order to sell raw parts to the factories.
-With the factories closing however, their future suddenly becomes uncertain.
+The third part, "Rails", narrows its focus to a single father and son who scavenge the rail yards in order to sell raw parts to the factories.
+With the factories closing, however, their future suddenly becomes uncertain.
 In Chinese, this section is called 铁路 (tiělù), meaning "railway."